Is Bluetooth Radiation Really Dangerous?

 RF Safe’s Acoustic Headset allows you to enjoy the crystal-clear sound from your smartphone without any wires going into your head to keep you safe and protected from potentially harmful radiation.

-Bluetooth Headset Adapter For 3.5 MM Air-tube Headsets
+Bluetooth Headset Dongle For 3.5 MM Air-tube Headsets

 Law Enforcement Style Mono Ear Hook Acoustic Tube Headset (Single Bud)